Request Information

 *All fields are required

-Our Master of Science in Information Technology degree with a concentration in Cybersecurity is designed to provide abilities, skills, and knowledge relevant to pursue a career path in the cybersecurity field.
-This cybersecurity master’s program emphasizes problem-based, hands-on learning, helping you to understand the daily challenges of a cybersecurity problem.
+Our Master of Science in Information Technology degree with a concentration in Cybersecurity is designed to provide the skills and knowledge necessary to pursue a career path in the cybersecurity field.
+This online cybersecurity master’s degree emphasizes problem-based, hands-on learning, helping you to understand the daily challenges of cybersecurity problems.

-As you work towards your online master’s in cybersecurity, you’ll be able to use industry software tools in our 100% online cybersecurity degree program.
-In our fast-paced program, you can get access to 24/7 tutoring, with no additional book or tech fees.
-Courses in our cybersecurity master’s degree program cover a number topics in this field—and include a capstone course to help you bring all your skills together.
+As you work towards your online master’s in cybersecurity, you’ll be able to use industry software tools during your education.
+In our fast-paced program, you can access 24/7 tutoring with no additional book or technology fees.
+Courses in our cybersecurity master’s degree program cover a range of topics in this field and include a capstone course that brings all these skills together.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.